awsandy/aws2tf/README.md

 Success!
 The configuration is valid.
 ```

-Or there may be some kind of python error. (as trying to test everyone's AWS combinations in advance isn't possible)
+Or there may be some kind of error as trying to test everyone's AWS combinations in advance isn't possible.

 **If you happen to find one of these errors please open an issue here and paste in the error and it will get fixed.**